DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 "I have terms too."

 Reeves smiled - politely, professionally.
-"I expected you would.
+"I expected as much.
 Shall we begin?"

 ---

-They negotiated for forty minutes.

 Reeves laid out Malvek's position: Registration.
 Periodic check-ins.
 Transparency about capabilities and activities.
 No active suppression or interference as long as boundaries were respected.